 I’ve seen countless projects that were poorly optimized for rendering and resulted in long render times, high RAM usage and unnecessary size on hard drive.
 My experience with working on personal projects and on hundreds of projects rendered on a render farm helped me identify certain themes and threads common to rendering.
 I decided to use my knowledge to create a series of tutorials on optimizing scenes in 3ds Max that will address those commonalities and will present you with techniques that aim to achieve faster and more stable rendering.
 GarageFarm.NET’s render wranglers and other team members will play an important role in making this initiative happen.

-That being said, let’s start off with the 3ds Max rendering series.
+That being said, let’s start off with our series on 3ds Max rendering.

 This guide is for every 3D artist who has had an unpleasant experience with too high resource usage when rendering a project locally or on a network.